docarray/docarray/README.md

 - Cloud ready: Serialization to **Protobuf** for use with microservices and **gRPC**
 - Support for **vector search functionalities**, such as `find()` and `embed()`

-## Coming from Pytorch
+## Coming from PyTorch

-DocArray is meant to be used directly inside machine learning model to handle an represent multi modal nested data.
-Not only It promises to reduce the friction between ML model training and ML model serving, using DocArray with pytorch allow to reason with the nested and multi modal abstraction deep inside the nn.Module part of pytorch.
+DocArray can be used directly inside ML models to handle and represent multi-modal data.
+This allows you to reason about your data using DocArray's abstractions deep inside of `nn.Module`, and provides a (FastAPI compatible) schema that eases the transition between model training and model serving.